Program Overview

 Please note that courses are subject to change.

 The Advanced-Standing Program is a 42-credit-hour program for only those who hold a CSWE-accredited BSW.
 It can be completed in three semesters when pursued full-time.
-One cohort of Advanced-Standing students begins every year in late May or early June.
-Advanced-Standing students fulfill professional foundation requirements by successfully completing ‘bridge’ courses typically offered in the spring or summer before beginning the concentration year.
+One cohort of Advanced-Standing students begins every year in late May for the summer term.
+Applications are due by February 1, with a priority deadline of November 1 for consideration for SSW scholarships.
+Advanced-Standing students will complete 500 hours of in-person practicum education with online coursework and skills labs.
+Courses with an asterisk (*) indicate a skills lab.

 Summer Semester (12 hours)

-- SW 580 Social Welfare Policy
+- SW 502 Foundations of Social Welfare Policy

-- SW 581 Advanced Generalist Practice I: Components of Social Work Practice*
+- SW 512 Advanced Generalist Practice I: Components of Social Work Practice*

 Fall Semester (15 hours)